Ski Instructor Training Program

 Intermediate skiing

-1- Review athletic stance, ankle flex, wedge turns, add speed Video
+1- Review athletic stance, ankle flex, small wedge turns, add speed Video

-2- Make turns with earlier weight transfers then smooth down and up motion Video
+2- Make turns stepping on the new outside ski sooner, then smooth down and up moves Video

 5- Add pole touch.
-Evaluate and grade for parallel on a intermediate slope Video
+Evaluate assign points for score Video

 Advanced skiing